Snappa Review 2026: Is It Still Worth It for Small Business Owners?

 | Brand Kit | Pro+ | Pro+ |

-Adobe Express has gotten significantly better lately and now offers video and animation options at basically the same price.
-If you're already in the Adobe ecosystem, Express probably makes more sense.
-If you're not — and plenty of small business owners have zero reason to be — Snappa's slightly cleaner approach to static graphics gives it an edge for quick work.
+Adobe Express has improved dramatically over the past couple of years and now offers better video and animation features at essentially the same price.
+If you're already living in the Adobe ecosystem, Express is probably the smarter move.
+If you're not — and plenty of small business owners have zero reason to be — Snappa's slightly cleaner UI for pure static graphics gives it an edge for quick, no-fuss work.

 Final Verdict: Is Snappa Worth It in 2026?